| The Brechner ReportVolume 21, Number 10

 dealing with a 1989 criminal complaint filed against a private citizen who later became a

+city employee.
 NOVEMBER 1994: After a court order commanding the City of

 St. Petersburg to permit St. Petersburg Junior College to inspect and copy certain